timbryandev/timbryan-dev/README.md

 The generated HTML and CSS files are minified (built-in feature from Next js).

 Now, the project is ready to be deployed.
-All generated files are located at `dist` folder, which you can deploy with any hosting service.
+All generated files are located at `dist` folder, which can deploy with any hosting service (I'm currently using Vercel).

 ## Contributions